jasminabihel/books-and-coffee/README.md

 * The code for the "social media links" in HTML in the footer was taken from CI "Love Running project".

-* The styling in CSS for the testimonials cards comes from W3 schools cards <a href="https://www.w3schools.com/w3css/w3css_cards.asp">w3schools</a>
+* The styling in CSS for the testimonials cards comes from W3 schools cards <a href="https://www.w3schools.com/w3css/w3css_cards.asp">w3 schools cards</a>

 * The code for the map in HTML was obtained via Google Maps feature "embed a map".

+* The code for the sticky header for smaller screens comes from W3 schools sticky navbar <a href="https://www.w3schools.com/howto/howto_js_navbar_sticky.asp">W3 schools sticky navbar</a>